 - Apply for samples & coupons.

 - Getting personalised content recommendations and product suggestions.

-I helped define user personas, and build out cross-channel journeys
+Creating user personas, and building out cross-channel journeys

 We needed to understand the target audience for Cleanipedia, and the circumstances through which they’d come to the site.
 By understanding our users, we could plan features that fit into their everyday habits and device usage.